 One of the best rose gardens in Lazio about 7 km from Bracciano north of Rome.
 The estate gardens surround the large square three-storey farm castle, which stands on a high island of volcanic tufa rock facing Cervetari and the sea, and they encompass the church of S. Fillipo Neri in the grounds.
 The planting of the garden is the work of Marchesa Umbertina Patrizi and shows a garden style that is rarely found in public parks in Italy.
 There are more than 1,000 rose bushes, including fine climbers on the castle walls.
 Only open for group bookings.
-This year's Festa delle Rose takes place on 9-10 May from 10.00-19.00.
 Palazzo Patrizi, Castel Giuliano, tel.
-0699802530, see website for more details.
+0699802530, website.

 On the island of Ischia off the coast of Naples is an oasis of tropical and Mediterranean plants.
 The gardens were created in 1958 by Susana Walton, the wife of English composer Sir William Walton.
 La Mortella is divided into two areas: the valley garden and the hill garden.
 The valley, designed by celebrated English landscape architect Russell Page, is shady, luxuriant and tropical whilst the hill, designed by Lady Walton, is sunny and Mediterranean.
 The garden design takes advantage of the sea views and is enriched by fountains.
-Open until 1 November, on Tues, Thurs, Sat, Sun from 09.00-19.00.
+Open from 1 April until 5 November, on Tues, Thurs, Sat, Sun from 09.00-19.00.
 La Mortella also organises open-air concerts of classical music in its Greek Theatre which overlooks the sea.
 Via Francesco Calise 39, Forio d'Ischia (NA), tel.
-081986220, see website for more details.
+081986220, website.

-The Primavera della Landriana, the annual garden fair and horticultural sale, takes place at the Landriana gardens south of Rome from 24-26 April, from 10.00-19.00.
+The 2023 edition of Primavera della Landriana, the annual garden fair and horticultural sale, takes place at the Landriana gardens south of Rome from 25-28 April, from 10.00-19.00.
 The ten-hectare gardens were created in the 1950s by owner Marchesa Lavinia Taverna Gallarati Scotti with the help of Russell Page.
 Now considered the most important post-war garden in Italy, Landriana contains 32 secret rooms and walks including one planted entirely with Mutabilis roses.
 Driving from Rome, take Via Pontina or the coastal road to Ardea, or by train on the Rome-Nettuno line to Campo di Carne.
 Via Campo di Carne 51, Tor S. Lorenzo, Ardea, tel.
-0691014140, see website for more details.
+0691014140, website.

 This romantic English-style garden spread over eight hectares was built by the Caetani family at the start of the 20th century on the ruins of the mediaeval town of Ninfa.
-The garden is open to all, without obligatory booking, from 4 April to 4 October on the first Saturday and Sunday of the month, on the third Sunday of June and the first Sunday in November.
-This year it is open every Sunday in April and May.
+The garden is open to all, without advance booking, from 6 April to 3 November on the first Saturday and Sunday of the month, on the third Sunday in June, July and August, and the first Sunday in November.
 However groups (minimum of 30 people) that book a guided tour can visit the gardens all year round.
 Ninfa is part of the natural monument of the same name established by the Lazio region in 2000.
-Fondazione Roffredo Caetani Onlus, Via della Fortezza 04010 Sermoneta (Ninfa), see website for more details.
+Fondazione Roffredo Caetani Onlus, Via della Fortezza 04010 Sermoneta (Ninfa), website.

 This botanic garden is located in the heart of Trastevere, behind Palazzo Corsini and across from the Villa Farnesina, on a 12-hectare sloping site filled with palms, yucca and terraces with gravel paths.
 Established in 1883 after the Corsini family donated it to the Italian government, it is now run by the University of Rome La Sapienza.
 The gardens host over 3,500 species of plants, including specially-cultivated plants in danger of extinction in the wild, and feature a scent-and-touch garden for the visually impaired.
-Open every day except Sunday until 18 Oct 09.00-18.30, and from 19 Oct-29 March 09.00-17.30.
+Open every day 09.30-18.30 and from 30 Oct-31 Dec 09.30-17.30.
 Largo Cristina di Svezia 24, Trastevere, tel.
-0649917106, see website for more details.
+0649917106, website.

 Pontifical Villas of Castel Gandolfo

 The Barberini gardens at Castel Gandolfo are located in the Alban hills about 25 km south-east of the capital, and have spectacular views over Lake Albano.
 The 30-hectare papal gardens feature ancient Roman ruins dating back to Emperor Domitian as well as a square of holly oaks, paths of roses and aromatic herbs, and a magnolia garden.
 The 55-hectare site, which includes a 25-hectare Vatican farm, has acted as a papal retreat since the 17th century but in 2014 was opened to the public by Pope Francis for the first time.
-The 1.5-hour guided tours of the Barberini gardens are held Mon-Sat at 08.30, 10.30 and 11.30.
-Tours can be booked by emailing email@example.com, full visiting information on the Vatican Museums website.
+For 2023 visiting information see the Vatican Museums website.

-Rome’s municipal rose garden on the Aventine hill generally opens from 21 April until 15 June.
-There are two separate sections overlooking the Palatine hill and Circo Massimo: the upper garden with its collection of classic “old roses”, and the lower garden featuring the entries of the prestigious annual international rose competition known as the Premio Roma, which this year takes place on 16 May, and a collection of winning roses from previous years.
+Rome’s municipal rose garden on the Aventine hill opens from 21 April until mid-June.
+There are two separate sections overlooking the Palatine hill and Circo Massimo: the upper garden with its collection of classic “old roses”, and the lower garden featuring the entries of the prestigious annual international rose competition known as the Premio Roma, and a collection of winning roses from previous years.
 The gardens will be closed on the day of the prize-giving but from the next day onwards the public can admire the winning specimens.
 The Roseto is home to over 1,000 varieties including a green-blossomed rose from China.
 Daily 08.30-19.30.
 Via di Valle Murcia 6, tel.
 065746810, firstname.lastname@example.org.

-Built for the Cardinal Ippolito D'Este around 1555, these complex renaissance water gardens in Tivoli are among the most famous in the world.
+Built for the Cardinal Ippolito D'Este around 1555, these complex Renaissance water gardens in Tivoli are among the most famous in the world.
 Water from the nearby river Aniene is channeled under the city of Tivoli to feed the gardens' vast range of spectacular fountains, including the celebrated organ fountain.
 Cascades, pools, water staircases, grottoes and nymphs are revealed at every turn.
 The villa has a bar and restaurant on the terrace overlooking the gardens and there is a bookshop.
-Open daily, except Monday, from 08.30, with last entry in April at 18.30, and at 18.45 in the summer months until September.
+Tues-Sun open from 08.30.
+Mon open from 14.00.
+Closing time in April is 19.15, May-Sept 19.30.
 For full details see website.
 Piazza Trento 5, Tivoli, tel.
 199766166, email@example.com.